 The animals living in this park include the Mountain Gorillas, Chimpanzees, several monkey species such as the black and white colobus monkey, the African Elephant, and various Antelope types.

-While at the park, you can take part in various activities such as Mountain Gorilla tracking, cycling along the forest trail, bird watching, nature walks, and community walk.
+While at the park, you can take part in various activities such as Mountain Gorilla tracking, cycling along the forest trail, bird watching, nature walks, and community walks.

 For the bird watchers, there are several trails to watch birds but the most recommended trail is the river Ivi trail between Buhoma and Nkuringo where you will be able to see several birds such as the localized Green Broadbill.